 - a "drop, cover, and hold" earthquake drill may also be incorporated into the monthly drills.
 The annual October Great Washington ShakeOut provides an excellent opportunity to practice drop, cover and hold on.

-- 1 drill using the school mapping system
+- At least one drill must use the school mapping information system.

 Schools must document each drill.
 Adapt this sample form as needed for local use.
 Coordination with local fire and emergency responders is strongly encouraged.